 - Barclaycard Ring MasterCard: This card has no introductory period, but it does not have a balance transfer fee.
 The cash advance fee here is only $1 per transaction.
-The APR here is a shockingly low 8%, and there is no annual fee.
+There is no annual fee.
 What’s the catch?
 You have to have excellent credit to qualify.
 The card also an attractive rewards program.

 - Simmons First Visa Platinum: This card is a lot like the Barclaycard in the sense that it offers no intro period and low rates from the start.
 The interest here is even lower at 7.25%, and there are no balance transfer fees.
 The card comes with travel accident insurance, emergency card replacement and rental car coverage.
 The only drawbacks are the lack of rewards program and the fact that you have excellent credit to qualify for the card.

 There are a number of balance transfer cards that do charge a fee, but the advantage to those cards is that they usually have long introductory periods where you may have a 0% APR.
 You need to do the mathematical calculation to determine if it is worth it to pay the balance transfer fee in order to have no interest for this period of time.
 That is something you need to take the time to analyze.